 Highlights for acyclovir

-- Acyclovir oral tablet is available as both a generic and a brand-name drug.
-Brand name: Zovirax.
+- Acyclovir oral tablet is only available as a generic drug.
+It doesn’t have a brand-name version.

-- Acyclovir is also available as a capsule, suspension, and buccal tablet you take by mouth.
+- Acyclovir is also available as a capsule, suspension, and buccal tablet that you take by mouth.
 It also comes in a cream and ointment you apply to your skin.
-In addition, acyclovir is available as an intravenous (IV) drug, which is only given by a healthcare provider.
+In addition, acyclovir is available as an intravenous (IV) drug, which is only given by a healthcare professional.

 - Acyclovir is used to treat viral infections.
-These include varicella-zoster (shingles), genital herpes, and chickenpox.
+These include herpes zoster (shingles), genital herpes, and varicella (chickenpox).

 - Kidney failure: This drug may cause your kidneys to stop working.
 Tell your doctor if you have any kidney problems before taking this medication.

 - Low red blood cells and platelets: This drug may cause thrombotic thrombocytopenic purpura (TTP) and hemolytic uremic syndrome (HUS).
 These conditions cause dangerously low levels of red blood cells and platelets in your body.
 This may be fatal (cause death).
 Symptoms can include fatigue and low energy.